wernerglinka/metalsmith-bare-bones-starter/README.md

     Your site is now running at `http://localhost:3000`!

-    Open the `new-site` directory in your code editor of choice and edit `src/content/index.md`.
+    Open the `new-site` directory in your code editor of choice and edit `src/index.md`.
 Save your changes and the browser will update in real time!

-1. To tidy up your code with ESlint and Prettier, run: `npm run lint`.
+1. To tidy up your code with ESlint and Prettier, run: `npm run lint` and `npm run format`.

 ## What's included?